holstonia-investigations/holstonia-investigations/research.md

 - Status: Public release
 - Format: PDF / DOCX
 - Access: [View on Google Drive](https://drive.google.com/open?id=1-nTNYAjtMSlXQtuf-ziWJbQ2e55WLo4D&usp=drive_fs)
-Additional papers are added incrementally as analysis is completed and documentation is finalized.

 ### Paper 10
 **SComparative Gait and Behavioral Analysis of an Ambiguous Bipedal Video Clip in Relation to the Patterson–Gimlin Film**